Waterloo campaign: Ligny through Wavre to Waterloo: Prussians depart for Waterloo

 Before dawn, Major Witowsky led a detachment from the 2nd Silesian Hussars to Maransart to scout the defiles of the Lasne, and the area beyond toward the French; they encountered a French patrol at Maransart.
 Falkenhausen also send reconnaissance parties to the Lasne, which also maintained communication with the detachment at Mont-Saint-Guibert; they found the defiles free of the French.
 French movement between the Dyle and the Charleroi high road was accurately observed and reported.
 The Prussian patrols forced French messengers to avoid the area, thus lengthening the line of communication between the main French army and Grouchy's detachment.

 At daybreak on 18 June, Prussian IV Corps began to move from near Dion-le-Mont to Saint-Lambert through Wavre.
-The vanguard consisted of General Losthin's 15th Brigade, the 2nd Silesian Hussars, and a twelve pounder battery.
+The vanguard consisted of General Losthin's 15th Brigade, the 2nd Silesian Hussars, and a twelve-pounder battery.
 The vanguard reached Saint-Lambert by 11:00, then crossed the soft and muddy valley before halting in the Wood of Paris.
 Hussar patrols went to scout the Anglo-allied and French eastern flanks.

 A Prussian patrol with a staff officer made contact with a squadron of the British 10th Hussars, commanded by Captain Taylor, posted at Smohain.
 The staff officer had a report for Wellington, which Taylor ordered relayed by Lieutenant Lindsey.
 The report stated that Bülow was at Saint-Lambert and was advancing with IV Corps, although this was an overstatement as only the corps' vanguard had reached Saint-Lambert at the time.

 The remainder of IV Corps was delayed by a fire that broke out in Wavre after the vanguard passed.
 The fire spread rapidly and put ammunition wagons at risk.
 The 1st Battalion of the 14th Regiment, under Major Löwenfeld, and the 7th Pioneer Company extinguished the fire.
 Hiller's 16th and Hacke's 13th Brigades arrived at Saint-Lambert much later than the vanguard.
 The rearguard, the 14th Brigade, was even farther behind.

 Blücher acted immediately upon learning that the right flank of the main French army was exposed, seeing the opportunity to move his army through the Lasne defiles to the Wood of Paris.

-I Corps was ordered to depart after V Corps passed through Wavre.
+I Corps was ordered to depart after IV Corps passed through Wavre.
 It would march by way of Fromont and Ohain and join the Anglo-allied left at La Haye; I Corps set out at about 12:00 along the left bank of the Dyle.
 II Corps was ordered to follow IV Corps to Saint-Lambert.
 III Corps would remain for a time as rearguard in the defile of Wavre, and then follow II Corps.
 Blücher intended to have the bulk of the army past the defiles of Saint-Lambert before abandoning Wavre.

 At 09:30, Blücher send a despatch informing Wellington that he intended to attack the French right flank as soon as possible.
 Blücher left Wavre before 11:00 to reconnoitre the terrain toward Saint-Lambert from near Limale.